anishhdiwan/am-i-done/README.md

 # am-i-done
 This repository contains code for reproduction and subsequent analysis of the paper titled "Am I done?
 Predicting action progress in videos".
 This reproduction is carried out as part of a course project for the course Deep Learning.

-The full description of the reproduction and our findings can be found at [Predicting action progress in videos [paper reproduction]][https://www.anishdiwan.com/post/action-progress-paper-reproduction]
+The full description of the reproduction and our findings can be found at [Predicting action progress in videos - paper reproduction][https://www.anishdiwan.com/post/action-progress-paper-reproduction]

 ## Steps To Reproduce This Work